 The DPR Report also suggests that requirements should be introduced for the person declaring a state of exception to "act on advice" or "upon the request" of another entity (e.g. disaster management institutions or sub-national governments).
-The rationale is that this type of requirement may: (1) preclude the concentration of power in the hands of a single person or entity; (2) preserve the autonomy of subnational jurisdictions; and (3) give appropriate weight to the expertise of relevant sectoral agencies.
-349 The PHE Mappings indicate that such provisions already exist in some Sample States.
-For example, in Colombia, the President can only declare a SoE after obtaining signatures from all the Ministers and the approval of the Constitutional Court.
-In New Zealand, where the Prime Minister has responsibility for declaring a SoPHE, she or he can only do so with the agreement of the Minister of Health.
-In Papua New Guinea, the Head of State can only declare a SoE on the advice of the National Executive Council which, in turn, must first consult the statutory Emergency Committee.
-352
+The rationale is that this type of requirement may: (1) preclude the concentration of power in the hands of a single person or entity; (2) preserve the autonomy of sub-national jurisdictions; and (3) give appropriate weight to the expertise of relevant sectoral agencies.349 The PHE Mappings indicate that such provisions already exist in some Sample States.
+For example, in Colombia, the President can only declare a SoE after obtaining signatures from all the Ministers and the approval of the Constitutional Court.350 In New Zealand, where the Prime Minister has responsibility for declaring a SoPHE, she or he can only declare a SoE on the advice of the National Executive Council which, in turn, must first consult the statutory Emergency Committee.352